Overview of the Examples

 Emergency Approach and Landing Considerations

-- Rugged terrain or obstacles can lead to CFIT while preoccupied with the emergency landing; choose routes with suitable emergency landing areas and scan for obstacles.
+- Rugged terrain or obstacles can lead to CFIT during an emergency landing; select routes with suitable emergency landing areas and scan for obstacles.

 - Adverse wind conditions can prevent an aircraft from reaching a safe landing area with adequate stopping distance; consider the wind direction and speed for the glide, the approach, and when selecting a landing area.